codeface-io/SwiftObserver/README.md

 Since the wrapped `observable` might die, `Weak` has to buffer, and therefore **duplicate**, the value of `latestMessage`.
 This is a necessary price for holding an `Observable` weakly while using it all the same.

-# Appendix
+# Specific Patterns

+Patterns that emerged from using SwiftObserver [are documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#specific-patterns).

-## <a id="why"></a>Why the Hell Another Reactive Library?
+# <a id="why"></a>Why the Hell Another Reactive Library?

 SwiftObserver diverges from convention.
 It follows the reactive idea in generalizing the *Observer Pattern*.
 But it doesn't inherit the metaphors, terms, types, or function- and operator arsenals of common reactive libraries.
 This freed us to create something different, something we **love** to work with.

 Leaving out the right kind of fancyness leaves us with the right kind of simplicity, a simplicity which is powerful.

 More on the philosophy of SwiftObserver [is documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/philosophy.md#the-philosophy-of-swiftobserver)

-## Specific Patterns

-Patterns that emerged from using SwiftObserver [are documented over here](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#specific-patterns).

 [badge-pod]: https://img.shields.io/cocoapods/v/SwiftObserver.svg?label=version&style=flat-square
 [badge-pms]: https://img.shields.io/badge/supports-CocoaPods%20%7C%20Carthage-green.svg?style=flat-square